APU-Diploma-Semester-4-OOP-Group-02/PPE-Inventory-Management-System/README.md

 - View transactions
 - Track inventory

+---

 ## 📖 User Manual

 The system includes screenshots and instructions for all functions in the `Documentation.pdf`.

+---

-## 📄 License
+## 📚 License

-This project is for academic purposes only.
+This project is for academic purposes and not licensed for commercial use.
+For educational reference only.